belozersky321/PhyloBench/README.md

 Run `fastme.py` to infer trees from orthologous groups with the program FastME.

-Run `tnt.sh` to infer trees from orthologous groups with the program TNT.
+Run the bash script  `tnt.sh` to infer trees from orthologous groups with the program TNT.
 This script requires the files `tnt_input.txt`and `convert.py` in the sister directory "Scripts".

 Run `raxml.sh` to infer trees from orthologous groups with the program RAxML.
 Because RAxML is very slow, the execution may take several hours (run in background with nohup).
+A good idea would be to parallelize this script by spliting the file "goodlist.txt" to several sublists and running `raxml.sh` in parallel with different sublists as input:
+    bash ../Scripts/raxml.sh part1.txt
+    bash ../Scripts/raxml.sh part2.txt
     ...

+After all trees are inferred, run the script `consense-ncbi.py` to create two files: `ncbi.tre` and `ncbi-consense.tre`.
+Both contains trees in Newick format, the first one is the (usually unresolved) tree from the NCBI taxonomy, the second one is the (usually fully resilved) tree obtained from the first one by adding branches form the inferred trees.

 Step 5: create subalignments
 -----